ximilsoft/awesome-ai-prompts/README.md

 ## License

-This project is licensed under the MIT License - see the [license.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [license](LICENSE) file for details.

 ## Support